 Jennifer J: So really Caitlyn first of all, thank you for sharing that.
 I know that that’s very personal to you, but it’s very interesting to me that you went in with a plan and this one question changed the course of your decision making, changed the course of how you chose to handle and address this unplanned pregnancy.
 Have you thought of adoption?
 That simple question.
 What was your original or initial response or thought or feeling when you heard that question?

 I just remember growing up as a teenager and having questions and I didn’t want my child to have those same questions.
 It was really in that meeting where the counselor said that adoption has really changed.
 It’s really evolved over the last couple pf decades and there are other options other than closed.
-That was really the first time that I started to consider, “Okay, well maybe adoption is an option for me if that’s what’s available as an option.”
+That was really the first time that I started to consider, “Okay, well maybe adoption is an option for me if it’s not actually giving up a baby for adoption.”

 Jennifer J: Okay, so here you are hearing this for the first time thinking maybe this is an option.
 Let’s talk through how you ultimately made the decision that you were choosing adoption for your child.